Published in Games

 Wii sales drop, losses aplenty

-like Nintendo's horses turned back into mice and its coach into pumpkins as the company can't seem to catch a break these days.
+It appears like Nintendo's horses turned back into mice and its coach into pumpkins as the company can't seem to catch a break these days.
 Namely, Nintendo has reported a 10 percent year-on-year drop in revenue and yet another loss, but the real dangers actually lie ahead.

 Nintendo generated around $1.08 billion in revenue from April to June 30, 2012, which is 9.7 percent less than in Q2 2011.
 The company's net loss ended up at about $220 million, although it can be considered progress when compared to the $328 million loss in Q2 2011.